Carol Schwartz

-Carol Schwartz (born January 20, 1944) is an American politician from Washington, D.C., who served as a Republican at-large member on the Council of the District of Columbia from 1985 to 1989 and again from 1997 to 2009.
+Carol Schwartz (born January 20, 1944) is an American politician and perennial candidate from Washington, D.C., who served as a Republican at-large member on the Council of the District of Columbia from 1985 to 1989 and again from 1997 to 2009.
 A five-time perennial candidate for mayor, she is the only Republican nominee since the restoration of home rule to garner more than 30 percent of the vote.
-She announced her fifth campaign for Mayor of the District of Columbia on June 9, 2014 finishing behind Muriel Bowser and David Catania.
+She announced her fifth campaign for mayor on June 9, 2014 finishing behind Muriel Bowser and David Catania.
 In 2015, she was appointed to the D.C.
 Board of Ethics and Government Accountability by Mayor Muriel Bowser.

 Early life

-Born in Greenville, Mississippi, Schwartz lived with her family for brief periods in Oak Ridge, Tennessee, and Oklahoma City, Oklahoma, before settling down in Midland, Texas, where she spent nearly all of her childhood.
+Carol Schwartz was born on January 20, 1944 in Greenville, Mississippi.
+Schwartz lived with her family for brief periods in Oak Ridge, Tennessee, and Oklahoma City, Oklahoma, before settling down in Midland, Texas, where she spent nearly all of her childhood.
 Growing up in Midland, Schwartz experienced anti-Semitism as a child, where she was one of very few Jewish people in the city.
 Schwartz graduated from the University of Texas at Austin in 1965 with a degree in elementary and special education.
 After graduation, she worked as a special education teacher in Austin, but she quit and moved to the District in 1966 after visiting the city.

 Political career

 1974–1988

 Schwartz entered D.C. politics in 1974 as a member of the Board of Education representing Ward 3.
 Reelected four years later, she unsuccessfully ran for president of the Board of Education in 1980.

 In 1984 she ran for the City Council as an at-large member.
 She ran against Jerry A. Moore, Jr., who had held the seat for ten years and who was also a Republican.
 After Schwartz defeated Moore in the Republican primary, Moore decided to run a write-in campaign in the general election, but Schwartz won the general election as well.

 In 1986, Schwartz ran for mayor against two-term incumbent Marion Barry.
 She campaigned primarily on providing better basic services, arguing that "there is no Republican or Democratic way to pick up the trash."
 She lost, tallying 33 percent of the vote.
 In an interview in 1994, Schwartz said the results exceeded her expectations; she had only expected to receive 10 percent of the vote running against Barry.
 Indeed, before Schwartz's bid, no Republican mayoral candidate had crossed the 30 percent mark.
-She decided not to run for reelection to the Council after the 1988 suicide of her husband, real estate lawyer David H. Schwartz, which occurred on her birthday.
+She decided not to run for reelection to the council after the 1988 suicide of her husband, real estate lawyer David H. Schwartz, which occurred on her birthday.